John Shrimpton Capn., 62 Rt., his signature from a regimental paylist dated Monkstown, Ireland, 3 April 1776

 Shrimpton's slight wound allowed for him to continue the rest of the Northern Campaign; he fought in both Battles of Saratoga (19 September and 7 October 1777), surviving unscathed.
 He, along with both his lieutenants and the men of his company, surrendered with the rest of Lieutenant-General Burgoyne's army at Saratoga.

 During his short period of captivity, Shrimpton was allowed to leave the Convention Army earlier than most of his brother officers (as early as July 1779); of the three officers of the regiment to have filed for leave in May 1778, his was the only one to have received a positive response from the rebels.
 This was in reaction to a letter written by Major-General William Phillips, Burgoyne's second-in-command, to rebel Major General William Heath, dated Cambridge, MA, 25 May 1778, in which Phillips asked that Shrimpton be allowed to go to Europe at once due to the "dangerous condition" he was in, resulting from the wound he sustained at Hubbardton.
-According to a subsequent letter written by Phillips to Sir Henry Clinton dated Cambridge, MA, 14 June 1778, while some other officers of the Convention Army were granted paroles so as to work at procuring their exchanges, Shrimpton was the only one who "goes by special permission."
+According to a subsequent letter written by Phillips to Sir Henry Clinton dated Cambridge, Massachusetts, 14 June 1778, while some other officers of the Convention Army were granted paroles so as to work at procuring their exchanges, Shrimpton was the only one who "goes by special permission."

 By July 1781, he was recruiting men in England for the repatriated regiment.
 He remained captain of the grenadier company until his retirement in 1782.
+Shortly after leaving the regiment, Shrimpton was promoted to the rank of major of the Tower of London Garrison, and served as such until his death in 1787.